Employees Can Be the Biggest Threat — and Asset — for Workplace Security Programs

 For companies and other organizations, sometimes the biggest threat comes from within.
-An "insider" is generally someone with intimate knowledge of a facility being targeted, as well as natural covers for status and action that an "outsider" would lack.
-But beyond knowing the ins and outs of a facility and having a reason to be there, an insider can also develop a detailed understanding of internal security programs, policies and procedures to help them plan and conduct their crime.
+Beyond knowing the ins and outs of a facility and having a reason to be there, an "insider" can develop a detailed understanding of internal security programs, policies and procedures to help them plan out and conduct their crime.

 At Stratfor, we think about the insider threat a lot as our team frequently analyzes incidents pertaining to our clients and subscribers.
 Insiders can pose an array of threats depending on the nature of the targeted organization.
-In other words, an elementary school will be more concerned about protecting the physical safety of children than, say, a manufacturing company.
-Thus, it is important to ensure that security programs protect against the full scope of threats most relevant to specific institutions.
-But before being able to design the types of comprehensive efforts needed to do so, it's crucial to first have a good grasp of what the actual insider threat is.
+In other words, an elementary school will likely be more concerned with protecting children’s physical safety than a manufacturing company.
+Thus, it is important to ensure your security program protects against the full scope of threats that may impact your specific institution via comprehensive and cross-departmental efforts. ...